puddin1102/APS360-FinalProject-Breed-Classification/README.md

-The ECTI association from Thailand conducted a test to analyze how well existing Convolutional Neural Networks (CNNs) machine learning models identify various dog breeds using the Stanford Dogs Data set at @Tim1.
+The ECTI association from Thailand conducted a test to analyze how well existing Convolutional Neural Networks (CNNs) machine learning models identify various dog breeds using the Stanford Dogs Data.
 The model uses different data processing techniques such as data augmentation and data processing to enhance the performance of the testing result.
 One of the key outcomes of this experiment shows that